-The Board had conducted an assessment of its composition during the financial year and was satisfied that the Board composition in terms of size, the balance between Independent, Non-Independent Non-Executive and Executive Directors and mix of skills was adequate.
+The Board had conducted an assessment of its composition during the financial year.
+To assist the Board in its assessment, the Company has developed a Board Skills Matrix, which is used to evaluate the composition, knowledge, skills and experience of the Board as a whole.
+The assessment provides an insight as to how well the Board is able to meet its objectives and highlights areas where its performance can be enhanced or improved.
+Based on the results of the assessment, the Board is of the view that it has the right mix of individual qualities to fulfill its role and that Board composition in terms of size and the balance between Independent, Non-Independent Non-Executive and Executive Directors was adequate.
 Taken as a whole, the Board represents many years' experience in legal, accounting, insurance, actuarial, banking, treasury, fund management, business administration and risk management and support services, and is therefore suited to the oversight of the Company.